 Appeals & Reporting Changes in Circumstance

 You may appeal if you believe that your financial aid award did not fully consider your individual circumstances.
-The 2015-16 financial aid award appeal deadline is March 31, 2016.
-The 2016-17 financial aid award appeal deadline is March 31, 2017.
+The financial aid appeal deadline is March 31 of each applicable academic year.
 Appeals typically will not be accepted after this date.

 Adjustments are sometimes made when your cost of attendance exceeds that expected of the average student and the situation relates directly to your ability to remain enrolled in your degree program.
 These budget increases are made on an individualized, case-by-case basis.

 Typically there are three situations in which your educational budget can be increased above the standard level.

 - Medical Emergency Supplement: You have incurred increased health care costs during the academic year that are not covered by your insurance and must be paid immediately due to an acute medical emergency or problem.

 - Dependent Care Supplement: You have dependents for whom you have financial responsibility who need supervision while you are in class.

 - Computer Supplement: Your school requires a computer and you have not previously received a computer allowance.